Planning for the safe storage of your gun should take place before purchasing.

 Firearms don’t hurt people sitting on a table, tucked in a drawer or in a glove compartment.
 Accidents happen when we are negligent in our care and storage of guns.
 When they are left loaded, unlocked and available to be mishandled.
 How we store our firearms is key.
 Where and how you store your firearm(s) should be addressed prior to purchasing and a plan in place.

-There are different safety and storage issues based on your primary purpose for having a firearm.
-The storage needs of a hunter or strictly range shooter are different than those of a single woman who owns a firearm primarily for personal and home defense.
+There are different safety and storage issues that need to be considered based on your primary purpose for having a firearm.
+The storage needs of a hunter or range shooter are different than those of a single woman who owns a firearm primarily for personal and home defense.

 We will look at the storage needs and recommendations for each.
-First a reminder of the basic rules when handling a firearm.
+First, a reminder of the basic rules when handling a firearm.
 These apply as well when handling them for storage as well.

 There are some home holster options to consider, but only in those homes where there are no children.
-There are holsters that attach to your bed or couch.
+There are holsters that attach to your bed or couch or the Sticky Mount.
 These can be helpful as the firearm is securely stored with the trigger guard covered and in the right position to be drawn quickly.